The History of Fetch Lands and Why They're So Expensive

 If you're looking to invest wisely:

-Look for played condition cards if you want to save 20–30%
+Look for cards in played condition to save 20–30% off market.

 Final Thoughts